tildearrow/soundtracker/README.md

 # and what is this "ssinter" thing?

 ssinter is an interpreter for the soundchip dump format. check [ssformat.md](papers/ssformat.md) for more information.

+# notes

+this project uses blip-buf, which is under the same license.